bhavin-prajapati/fastpress/README.md

 ## Features

-* ONLY GET and POST endpoints
+* Only supports GET and POST Requests
 * Webpack 3 based.
 * ES6 as a source.
 * Exports in a [umd](https://github.com/umdjs/umd) format so your library works everywhere.